How do you find an internship?

 Experiential Learning Apply online using Handshake program: www.explearning.ucf.edu to learn about co-op and other internship opportunities related to psychology and other fields you might be interested in.

 PSY3022C Academic Counseling Psychology Peer Advisors (PA’s) are advanced undergraduate psychology majors who assist other psychology majors/minors to understand and complete their psychology degree requirements.
 PA’s help students understand university policies and procedures, assist in schedule planning, and provide advisement on other academic matters such as applying for extracurricular activities and graduate school.
 PA’s are not paid, but do earn upper level psychology credit for participating in the internship.
 This is a three semester of Fall, Spring, and Summer-10 hour per week- commitment.
 PA’s are selected based on GPA, related experience, and extracurricular activities.
-Come visit us in PSY 250 for an updated application.
-It is highly recommend you speak to a current Peer Advisor before applying.
-Applications are usually due in June, with interviews conducted soon after.
-Training will start for selected PA’s before the Fall semester begins.
+Email email@example.com for application information

 If your goal is to go towards a doctorate (PsyD/PhD) to become a psychologist or other scientist/practitioner, not only would you need experiences such as listed above, but you will need at least 1 year of research experience with a faculty member as well.